Best Nursing Programs in Rhode Island (2026)

 How many nursing programs are available in Rhode Island?

-There are 154 accredited nursing programs available in Rhode Island, spanning LPN, ADN, BSN, MSN, and DNP degree levels.
-Programs are offered in online, on-campus, and hybrid formats to accommodate different learning preferences and schedules.
+There are 173 accredited nursing programs available in Rhode Island across 40 schools — including 0 LPN, 3 ADN, 11 BSN, 61 MSN, and 24 DNP pathways.
+Programs are offered online, on-campus, and hybrid.

 How much does nursing school cost in Rhode Island?

-Nursing program tuition in Rhode Island starts as low as $8,100.
-Costs vary widely by degree level and institution type.
-Community college ADN programs are typically the most affordable, while private BSN programs may cost $30,000–$70,000.
-Financial aid, scholarships, and employer tuition reimbursement can significantly reduce out-of-pocket costs.
+Nursing program tuition in Rhode Island starts as low as $13,500 and reaches $209,000 among programs in our directory.
+Community college ADN programs are typically the most affordable; private BSN programs cost more.
+Financial aid, scholarships, and employer tuition reimbursement can reduce out-of-pocket costs.

 How long does nursing school take in Rhode Island?

-The fastest nursing programs in Rhode Island can be completed in as little as 9 months.
+The fastest nursing programs listed in Rhode Island can be completed in 12 months (RN to BSN at Salve Regina University).
 LPN certificates typically take 9–12 months, ADN programs 18–24 months, and traditional BSN programs 36–48 months.
-Accelerated BSN programs for career changers with a prior bachelor's degree can be completed in 12–18 months.
+Accelerated BSN programs for career changers can finish in 12–18 months.

 What is the average nurse salary in Rhode Island?